BLACKWELL PRIMARY SCHOOL

 Early Years Intervention (+6mnths) We refer quickly to external services (SSSEN, Educational Psychologist, Behaviour Support, Autism Outreach, School Nurse etc) to support any additional needs that children may have as they enter Nursery/FS2.

-Oral language interventions (+5 mnths) Talkboost intervention takes place weekly in KS1 – the impact of this is measured termly and then groups are adapted as needed.
+Oral language interventions (+5 mnths) Talkboost intervention takes place weekly – the impact of this is measured termly and then groups are adapted as needed.
+SALT targets are also undertaken weekly with identified pupils.

 Collaborative learning (+5 mnths) Our children are given opportunities to work together to solve problems or produce a product – for example, taking part in “Blackwell’s Dragon Den.”